 Tempo Framework — Overview

 The Tempo Framework orchestrates TEMPO/TEMPO2 runs in a predictable, reproducible way.
+In the current package surface, parsed execution and examples are centered on Tempo2.
 It is built from small, typed settings that describe paths, engine options, input modifications, what to capture/keep, runtime workspace layout, and logging.

 Core ideas: